adaszko/complgen/README.md

 # Roadmap

- * Use an arena in Expr tree to reduce heap allocations.
  * Implement DFA minimization (The Dragon Book, 3.9.6 Minimizing the Number of States of a DFA)

  * Show completion hints in ZSH and Fish